 Ever since daylight savings kicked in my commute home from work has been in the dark.
-Lately I’ve been noticing a significant number of people out and about… running… walking… and on their bikes.
+Lately I’ve been noticing, at the last minute, a significant number of people out and about… running… walking… and on their bikes.

 Some of these individuals were doing everything they were supposed to be doing.
-They had lights, they were wearing bright colored clothing, the clothing had reflective areas or the person was wearing a reflective vest.
+They had lights, they were wearing bright colored clothing, and the clothing had reflective areas or the person was wearing a reflective vest.
 However, some of the people I saw were wearing dark colored clothing and were doing nothing to improve their chances of being seen.
-And, the thing that really got me thinking was the fact that none of these people were really all that visible.

 If you search Google for images of reflective running gear you’ll get all kinds of results.
 Most of the images are product images illustrating the effectiveness of said product.
-And if you look closely… most of these images utilize a scene with a dark, clean, less than distracting background.
-The reality is most of us live in populated places and often there are a lot of other distracting things around… other vehicle lights, house lights, road lights, building lights, etc… Do these products make you more visible?
+If you look closely, most of these images utilize a scene with a clean, dark, background.
+In reality, most of us live in populated places and often there are many other distracting things around… other vehicle lights, house lights, road lights, building lights, reflective things, etc… Do lights and hi-vis products make you more visible?
 Of course they do!
 But is it enough?
-Do they guarantee that you’ll stand out from everything else and be seen by each and every driver that threatens to end your outing?
+Do they guarantee you’ll stand out from everything else and be seen by each and every driver that threatens to end your life?

-In my experience staying safe while running in low light is just as much about how you engage with your environment as it is about doing everything possible to be seen.
+In my experience, staying safe while running in low light is just as much about how you engage with your environment as it is about doing everything possible to be visible.

 So… If you’re going to head out when there isn’t a lot of light please consider the following suggestions: